 2. Durability

-No one likes the hassle of changing fog lights often, even if they didn’t cost much.
+No one likes the hassle of changing fog lights often, even if they don’t cost much.
 Look for fog lights that promise lasting brightness to save yourself from frequent replacements.

 3. Time of Usage